ton-community/ton-docs/docs/develop/howto/step-by-step.md

 A) "Raw": < decimal workchain_id>:<64 hexadecimal digits with address>

-B) "User-friendly", which is obtained by first generating:
+B) "User-friendly," which is obtained by first generating:
 - one tag byte (0x11 for "bounceable" addresses, 0x51 for "non-bounceable"; add +0x80 if the address should not be accepted by software running in the production network)
 - one byte containing a signed 8-bit integer with the workchain_id (0x00 for the basic workchain, 0xff for the masterchain)
 - 32 bytes containing 256 bits of the smart-contract address inside the workchain (big-endian)
 - 2 bytes containing CRC16-CCITT of the previous 34 bytes

-In case B), the 36 bytes thus obtained are then encoded using base64 (i.e., with digits, upper- and lowercase Latin letters, '/' and '+') or base64url (with '_' and '-' instead of '/' and '+'), yielding 48 printable non-space characters.
+In case B), the 36 bytes obtained are then encoded using either base64 (i.e., with digits, upper and lowercase Latin letters, '/' and '+') or base64url (with '_' and '-' instead of '/' and '+'), yielding 48 printable non-space characters.

 Example:

-The "test giver" (a special smart contract residing in the masterchain of the Test Network that gives up to 20 test coins to anybody who asks) has the address
+The "test giver" (a special smart contract residing in the masterchain of the Test Network that gives up to 20 test coins to anybody who asks) has the address:

 `-1:fcb91a3a3816d0f7b8c2c76108b8a9bc5a6b7a55bd79f8ab101c52db29232260`

-in the "raw" form (notice that uppercase Latin letters 'A'..'F' may be used instead of 'a'..'f')
+in the "raw" form (notice that uppercase Latin letters 'A'..'F' may be used instead of 'a'..'f'),

-and
+and:

 `kf/8uRo6OBbQ97jCx2EIuKm8Wmt6Vb15-KsQHFLbKSMiYIny` (base64)